nextfoam/baram-pages/docs/installation.markdown

 * Windows 10 or newer
 * macOS 10.14 or newer
 * Ubuntu 20.04 or newer
-* CentOS 8.2 or newer ( Rocky Linux, AlmaLinux, ... )
+* CentOS 8.2 or alternatives ( Rocky Linux, AlmaLinux, ... )
 * OpenSUSE Leap 15.4
 * Linux Mint 21 "Vanessa"